dianadiazc/customer-wa/content/work0/_index.md

 1. Security is their number 1 priority.
 The more insights they can have available related to this topic, the better.

 1. They are not sure about the decision that they made when they chose a t2.micro instance to run the application.
 Performance is something that they do not want to sacrifice.
+The New Company people want to do some stress tests for the application.

 1. How much they are going to pay definitely matters.
-The New Company people want to optimize as much as they can the use of the resources.
-For instance, before the go live, they would like to automate the process for shutting down resources not needed when they are not working.
+The customer is testing other Apps, but some users have launched EC2 instances with optimized resources, when they are not needed.
+This situation has increased the monthly bill.
+The New Company people wants to control this situation.

-## Target Architecture1
+## Target Architecture

-After a Well-Architected Review (WAR), you and The New Company have been defined a Target Architecture.
+After a Well-Architected Framework Review (WAFR), you and The New Company have been defined a Target Architecture.
 This architecture will help the customer to achieve their initial objectives.
 You are going to pass through the five Well-Architected pillars to implement the following architecture:

 <img src="images/target.png" alt="drawing" width="1100"/>